influxdata/flux/docs/SPEC.md

 An option assignment creates an option bound to an identifier and gives it a type and a value.
 Options may only be assigned in a package block.
+Once declared, an option may not be redeclared in the same package block.
-An identifier assigned to an option may be reassigned a new value but not a new type.
+An option declared in one package may be reassigned a new value in another.
 An option keeps the same type for the remainder of its lifetime.

 Examples: